 Strategy 4.2.c: Support and/or initiate efforts to protect uninhibited natural waterways, water sources, and aquatic habitat with adequate quantity and flow to retain resiliency amid climatic changes, and support protections for coastal and marine waters.

-OUTCOME 4.3: Educational programs and materials are created to widely share the relationship between the use and management of public lands and climate change, along with guidance to improve climate stewardship.
+OUTCOME 4.3: Educational programs and materials to widely share the relationship between the use and management of public lands and climate change including guidance to improve climate stewardship

 Strategy 4.3.a: Develop resources to help members identify and advocate for climate action (mitigation and adaptation) by working with public land plans and proposals.